hominglesi/Azalea/AzaleaWiki/AzaleaWiki/Text/FontReader.md

 #Description

-Binary reader specialized for reading TTF files.
+Binary reader specialized for reading TTF files and creating a [[Font]] from them.

 TTF files are stored as big endian so when reading them the values need to be read in reverse.